1 Software for modeling

 These are imperfect definitions and do not account for all possible types of models.
 In Chapter 7, we refer to this characteristic of supervised techniques as the model mode.

-In terms of data, the two main species are quantitative and qualitative.
+In terms of the data or variables themselves, whether used for supervised or unsupervised models, as predictors or outcomes, the two main categories are quantitative and qualitative.
 Examples of the former are real numbers like

 3.14159 and integers like